 Jon Dyer’s passion for advancing the future of medical care giving is based on his experience caring for his late brother Keith, who had cerebral palsy.
 Read his personal story here.
 His generosity will offset a portion of the awardees’ second-year tuition.

-The PA faculty selected Gina and Summer based on three criteria: academic performance during the didactic year of the PA program, emerging potential as a clinician, and leadership and/or volunteerism.
-Both students were delighted when their names were announced at the White Coat ceremony.
+The PA faculty selected Katelyn and Spencer based on three criteria: outstanding academic performance during the didactic year of the PA program, emerging potential as a clinician, and leadership and/or volunteerism.
+Both students were thrilled to be selected for this honor.

 Most PA grad students will tell you that didactic year requires extreme discipline and laser focus to be successful.
 Enormous amounts of studying vital information must be committed to memory in a very short amount of time.

 We congratulate both students on this incredible accomplishment and thank the Dyer Family for their generous contributions to Crean College.